 Sri Lanka rainforests

-Rainforests have an incredible unique microclimate that helps all living being at all stages of the journey from the jungle floor to the canopy, therefore the diversity of wildlife in the rainforest is always at a very high level.
+The dampness and humidity of these mysterious places, usually which prevail throughout the year, is the main reason to call them “rainforests”.
+Rainforests have an incredible unique microclimate that helps all living beings at all stages of the journey from the jungle floor to the canopy, therefore the diversity of wildlife in the rainforest is always at a very high level.

 Rainforests and national parks for Sri Lanka jungle tours

 Sri Lanka jungle tours mainly revolve around rainforests and national parks such as Yala national park, Kitulgala rain forest, and Sinharaja rainforest, most of which are off-the-beaten-path tourist places.
 The guests that are attracted to the Sri Lanka jungle trek are usually focused on wildlife, eco-travel, photography, and cultural immersion.
 E.g Sri Lanka 4 days southern tour includes many wildlife experiences such as the Yala safari and whale watching off southern Sri Lanka.